 - September 2016 Coding Bootcamp News Roundup + Podcast

-Minimum Skill Level Students must have basic HTML and CSS knowledge, or have completed Introduction to Web Development (or equivalent) to take this course.
+Minimum Skill Level Strong understanding of the basics of HTML & CSS is required to take this course.
 Placement Test No Interview Yes

 In PersonPart Time6 Hours/week8 Weeks